openvinotoolkit/openvino_tensorflow/examples/README.md

 $ python3 examples/classification_sample.py
 ```

-`classification_sample.py` does inference on the default example image that is shipped with this repo and should output something similar to:
+`classification_sample.py` does inference on the default example image that is shipped with this repository and should output something similar to:

 ```
 military uniform (653): 0.834306